-The EML Group operates executive management and Risk Management Policies and Frameworks aligned with ISO31000 Risk Management guidelines and certified to ISO27001 Information Security Standard for technology.
+The EML Group operates executive management and Risk Management Policies and Frameworks aligned with ISO31000 Risk Management guidelines and is certified to the ISO27001 Information Security Standard for technology.
 This is supported by a Risk Appetite Statement where the Boards specify and agree to the level of risk it is prepared to tolerate in a number of risk categories.
 The EML Group has: